JojoDeveloper01/Blogii/to-do-list.md

         [] If its logged, get the blog from the DB
         [] Has to delete the temporal blog on the local

-[] Add dashboard
+[x] Add dashboard
-    [] Has to show the blogs of the user
-    [] Has to show the analytics of the blogs of the user [] Create a table to save the analaitics of the blogs of the user [] Has to connect with google analitics or something like that [] Has to show the number of posts, views, likes of the blog
+    [x] Has to show their posts of the their blog to the user [] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analaitics of the blogs of the user [] Has to connect with google analitics or something like that [] Has to show the number of posts, views, likes of the blog